-Subsequent to the year end, on July 31, 2019, we announced the selection of MDNA19 (formerly, MDNA109-LA1) as our second immuno-oncology clinical candidate for the treatment of cancer.
+On July 31, 2019, we announced the selection of MDNA19 (formerly, MDNA109-LA1) as our second immunooncology clinical candidate for the treatment of cancer.
 MDNA19 is a best-in-class long-acting IL-2 developed from Medicenna's Superkine platform that has shown unique ability to selectively stimulate cancer killing immune cells without the limitations seen with other long-acting IL-2 programs.
 We expect to begin clinical trials with MDNA19 in 2020.